MavEtJu/Geocube/Geocube/README.md

 Usage:

-First time run:
+Install the Google Maps POD, run:

    pod update GoogleMaps

-After that: Open Geocube.xcworkspace in Xcode, build, run.
+After that, open Geocube.xcworkspace in Xcode and under Supporting Files, copy the file EncryptionKeysExample.plist to EncryptionKeys.plist and populate with the information you have (Google Maps key, Geocaching Australia API consumer, shared secrets).

+Then buid and run!